Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company will store sensitive documents in three Amazon S3 buckets based on a data classification scheme of `Sensitive,` `Confidential,` and `Restricted.` The security solution must meet all of the following requirements:  Each object must be encrypted using a unique key.
 Items that are stored in the `Restricted` bucket require two-factor authentication for decryption.
 AWS KMS must automatically rotate encryption keys annually.
 Which of the following meets these requirements?

 - [x] Create a Customer Master Key (CMK) for each data classification type, and enable the rotation of it annually.
-For the ג€Restrictedג€ CMK, define the MFA policy within the key policy.
+For the "Restricted" CMK, define the MFA policy within the key policy.
 Use S3 SSE-KMS to encrypt the objects.
-- [ ]  Create a CMK grant for each data classification type with EnableKeyRotation and MultiFactorAuthPresent set to true.
+- [ ]  Create a CMK grant for each data classification type with EnableKeyRotation and MultiFactorAuthPresent set to `true`.
 S3 can then use the grants to encrypt each object with a unique CMK.
 - [ ] Create a CMK for each data classification type, and within the CMK policy, enable rotation of it annually, and define the MFA policy.
 S3 can then create DEK grants to uniquely encrypt each object within the S3 bucket.
 - [ ] Create a CMK with unique imported key material for each data classification type, and rotate them annually.
-For the ג€Restrictedג€ key material, define the MFA policy in the key policy.
+For the "Restricted" key material, define the MFA policy in the key policy.
 Use S3 SSE-KMS to encrypt the objects.

 ### An organization wants to deploy a three-tier web application whereby the application servers run on Amazon EC2 instances.
 These EC2 instances need access to credentials that they will use to authenticate their SQL connections to an Amazon RDS DB instance.
 Also, AWS Lambda functions must issue queries to the RDS database by using the same database credentials.
 The credentials must be stored so that the EC2 instances and the Lambda functions can access them.
 No other access is allowed.
 The access logs must record when the credentials were accessed and by whom.
 What should the Security Engineer do to meet these requirements?